arqtrad/archlit/iaste21-abstract.md

----
-title : >-
-  Literary history as a model for architectural traditionalism in Portugal and Brazil
-author: Pedro Paulo Palazzo
-date  :
----

 The developments in traditionalist architecture in Portugal and Brazil since the mid-nineteenth century once derived much of their motivation and methodology from literary history and criticism in the Romantic